demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-Command_and_Scripting_Interpreter_README.md

 **Remediation:**

 - Terminate the process if the CrowdStike Falcon agent doesn't block it.
-- If the process failed or the parent process command line was suspicious as well, A manual action will be provided to the analyst to choose how to proceed further:
+- If the process failed or the parent process command line was suspicious as well, a manual action will be provided to the analyst to choose how to proceed further:
     - Terminate the parent process
     - Isolate the endpoint
 **Additional Phases:**